 Style effects are alternative widget styles that are automatically applied to a widget while it's in a particular state in the web browser, such as while being moused over or clicked.
 When the widget enters the triggering state, the style effect is applied.
 When the widget exits the triggering state, the style effect is removed and the widget reverts back to its base styling.

-You can assign as many or as few style effects to a widget as you'd like.
+You can assign as many style effects to a widget as you'd like.

 The Style Effects

 Applied when the mouse cursor is moved over the widget.
 (Enabled on text links by default.)

 Applied when the widget is clicked, while the mouse button is pressed down.
 (Enabled on text links by default.)

 Applied when the widget is set to its selected state with a Set Selected action or automatically when a checkbox or radio button is clicked.

 Applied when the widget has focus in the web browser.
 Form widgets like text fields and droplists automatically gain browser focus when they're clicked on or tabbed to.
 You can also dynamically give a widget browser focus with the Focus action.